All You NEED to Know About The Moraine Lake Shuttle (2023)

 The Moraine Lake Parking Lot is no Longer Open to Private Vehicles.

-As of 2023, visitors are no longer allowed to park at the lakeshore of Moraine Lake, and it’s recommended that visitors use the Park & Ride system provided by Parks Canada.
+Visitors are no longer allowed to park personal vehicles at the lakeshore of Moraine Lake, and it’s recommended that visitors use the Lake Louise Park & Ride shuttle system provided by Parks Canada.
 Moraine Lake Rd is closed to personal vehicles.

-The only cars allowed to access Moraine Lake Rd are the shuttle buses, Roam Public Transit, commercial buses (tours), and disabled visitors possessing a disabled hang tag.
+The only vehicles allowed to access Moraine Lake Rd are shuttle buses, Roam Public Transit, commercial buses with a Moraine Lake Road add-on license, and visitors with accessibility needs who possess a disabled hang tag.

 When Does Moraine Lake Rd Open?